Reclaim the Night: 1980s

 A Reclaim the Night protest took place in Belfast in 1987.
 It marched on City Hall and was made up of women from a variety of organisations including Belfast Rape Centre and Stranmillis College.

 1990s

 Eventually, the marches ceased around the 1990s.
 Al Garthwaite attributed the reduction in activity to two issues: "gradually the original activists started to get jobs and just had less time and there was also a general climate of repression as Thatcherism began to bite".

 2000s

 Women decided to revive the organisation in 2004.
 That year, only 30 women turned out in London, but in 2005, approximately 1,000 women protested.
-In 2006, a Reclaim the Night protest was organized in Ipswich in response to the murders of five prostitutes, which had between 200 and 300 attendees.
+In 2006, a Reclaim the Night protest was organized in Ipswich in response to the murders of five sex workers, which had between 200 and 300 attendees.
 The first Reclaim the Night march in Birmingham took place in October 2009.

 2010s

 In November 2010, marches took place in London and Leeds.
 In London, over 2500 women marched through the city, and the following week more than 200 women protested in Leeds.

 The first Reclaim the Night march in Northampton took place in 2013, and allowed both men and women to attend.
 The march was also meant to raise awareness for the Northamptonshire Rape and Incest Centre (NRICC).

 On 25 November 2017, hundreds of women — inspired by the #MeToo movement — marched across the United Kingdom in London, Bristol and Newcastle.